 If there are people on the Internet claiming that the take is the ONLY ONE TRUE VERSION, then it’s a good sign for our purposes.

-In practice, there’s a penumbra .
+In practice, it’s often fuzzy.
 For instance :

 - How to handle the appearances in books written by others but appearing during the same period as those written by our chosen author.
 Integrate or ignore ?